 Betting on which driver will be on pole position is a pre-race bet, as it is effectively which driver will win the final qualifying session.
 Prior to the Sunday Grand Prix the cars have the opportunity to have two practice sessions on Friday, one on Saturday morning and then the crucial qualifying session on Saturday afternoon.
 In another of F1’s abbreviations (thankfully this one is easy to understand) these are called Q1, Q2 and Q3, with the fastest driver in Q3 starting on pole.

 Some but not all bookmakers offer bets on these various sessions.
-The best bookie for these bets is BetVictor and you can usually bet on the winning driver and car, with each way options sometimes also available.
+With the better bookies you can usually bet on the winning driver and car, with each way options sometimes also available.
 With regulations regarding the amount of fuel cars are permitted to carry making these sessions harder to gauge this is a market probably best left alone unless you are very knowledgeable about the sport, or you’ve got a hotline to one of the team engineers.

 There are loads of other markets you can bet on and sometimes these can throw up excellent opportunities to make a profit.
 Backing a particular driver not to finish a race is an interesting bet and if you have doubts about a car or driver’s reliability and consistency this is the way to cash in.
 This is quite a weather dependent market, with rain and extreme heat increasing the chances of retirements and crashes, so that is another factor to look out for.